 Figure 3-4 Liechtenstein's energy consumption and fuel shares 1964-2001 (OS 2001) in MWh.
-The fuels are descending: natural gas (Erdgas), gasoline (Benzin), diesel (Dieselöl), gas oil (Heizöl), wood (Brennholz), electricity (Elektrizität).
+From top to bottom, the following fuels are shown: natural gas (Erdgas), gasoline (Benzin), diesel (Dieselöl), gas oil (Heizöl), wood (Brennholz), electricity (Elektrizität).

 The electricity production 1990-2001 is given in Table 3-15 and documents the increasing relevance and shares of the natural gas consumption.
 In 1990, only one natural gas electricity production plant was in operation with a very small production.
 Older official numbers about the effective electricity production numbers are unfortunately not available.
 Nevertheless, the numbers indicate that the thermal power plant was installed shortly before 1990.
 This is also confirmed by an official publication of the Swiss gas organisation (Erdgas Schweiz, see Gasette 2014) about the renovation of the thermal power plant in Triesen (Liechtenstein) after more than 20 years of operation.
 As per official information from the Office of Environment (OE), the thermal power plant at Triesen was installed between 1989 and 1991 (first only one engine, the second engine was installed in 2000).